Hyphen325/CippVCS/README.md

     ```
 2. Navigate to the project directory:

-3. Execute the project binary with commands
+3. Build the project binary with the following command
     ```sh
-    cipp init
-    cipp add
+    g++ *.cpp -o cipp -lz -lcrypto
     ```

 ## Usage